Dreamin’ Wild (Lionsgate)

 Digital Entertainment Definitions

-Electronic Sell-through (EST) – Refers to digital titles priced for sale to consumers.
-Once a title is purchased, the consumer has the right to watch the title as many times as they like, on various devices.
+Electronic Sell-through (EST) – refers to digital titles priced for sale to consumers.
+Enables standard or premium digital content to be streamed or downloaded by consumers for a fixed one-time fee and viewed as many times as they like, on various devices.

 PVOD – Premium VOD.
 Refers to a premium priced rental transaction in an early home entertainment window prior to, concurrent with, or very soon after theatrical release.

 SAVOD – Subscription Ad Supported Video On Demand is available to consumers for a fixed monthly fee and content includes advertising (e.g. Hulu)